We caught up with the brilliant and insightful Alan Bertaux a few weeks ago and have shared our conversation below.

 Awesome – so before we get into the rest of our questions, can you briefly introduce yourself to our readers.

-Prior to being in the picture framing business, I had started a business helping find companies get established in America.
-My wife and I did that for about 10 years and we successfully launched about a dozen European firms in the US.
-However, as a result of my wife’s passing due to breast cancer, I decided to abandon this line of business.
-About a year and a half later I got married again.
-For a while, I didn’t know what kind of business to do, but eventually I bought a small picture frame shop from a lady who was retiring to Florida.
+Prior to the picture framing business, I had started a business helping foreign companies become established in America.
+My previous wife and I did that for about 10 years and we successfully launched about a dozen European firms in the US.
+However, as a result of my wife’s passing, I decided to abandon this line of business.
+About a year and a half later, I eventually acquired a small picture frame shop in Randallstown, a suburb of Baltimore.
+After a year or so, I acquired another frame shop and eventually had five shops in the Baltimore area.

 Can you talk to us about your experience with buying businesses?